Trinity Ability Co-op

 - Creating Media content to give students with disabilities a platform to share their stories.

-- Opening space to the disability community for out of hours use e.g. Autism social groups, disabled activist meeting spaces.
+- Opening space to the disability community for out-of-hours use e.g. Autism social groups, and disabled activist meeting spaces.

 - Improving the Assistive Technology spaces in Libraries.